 If you or someone you love has been injured on the job call Bob and put his 20+year of experience to work fighting for you to get you the MONEY your claim deserves.
-During the initial FREE evaluation Bob will take a detailed look at you case and let you know whether you need an attorney and exactly what he can do for you.
+During the initial FREE evaluation, Bob will take a detailed look at your case and let you know whether you need an attorney and exactly what he can do for you.
 You will not be pressured in any way to sign a contract.
 After hearing the details of your case, Bob and you can decide if you need an attorney, and if so, whether his law firm is right for you.
 “THE CALL IS FREE, THE ADVICE CAN BE PRICELESS!

-Bob is not only a recognized TOP attorney in Illinois, he is highly rated by AVVO, and active in the Lake County Bar, the American Trial Lawyers Association, and the Illinois Trial Lawyers Association.
+Bob is not only a recognized TOP attorney in Illinois, but he is also highly rated by AVVO, and active in the Lake County Bar, the American Trial Lawyers Association, and the Illinois Trial Lawyers Association.

-In furtherance of his goal to provide injured workers with top notch personalized legal services, Bob has written three books to date.
-His first book was dedicated to personal injury in general and focused the abuses by insurance companies in handling personal injury claims.
+In furtherance of his goal to provide injured workers with top-notch personalized legal services, Bob has written three books to date.
+His first book was dedicated to personal injury in general and focused on the abuses by insurance companies in handling personal injury claims.
 Because of his vast experience with dog bite claims, Bob’s second book focused on dog bite injuries.
-Bob’s most recentbook focuses on the the unique practice and field of Workers’ Compensation.
+Bob’s most recent book focuses on the the unique practice and field of Workers’ Compensation.
 All of Bob’s books are written in plane English and are designed to give the layman an insight into the various types of claims, how they are handled, and the issues that inevitably arise in each and every case

 If you or someone you love has been injured, order Bob’s book, “12 Things You MUST Know About Your Workers’ Compensation Claim.”